anissen/solitaire/tasks.md

 * Scores ending in '1' are slightly offset to the left
 * Wrong scores are sometimes awarded when collecting stacked tiles in incorrect order
 * The second level in journey mode was blank (reported by Caribou)
-* Journey scores are not update when the game is ended (due to a recent change!)
 * MORE BUGS IN "BETA FEEDBACK"-SECTION!

 iOS specific: